lawrencerowland/Data-Model-for-Project-Frameworks/Project-frameworks-by-using-NLP-with-Python-libraries/Step-7.md

 ## Reduce the graph to just those links between keywords
-The above graph can be plotted, but its pretty dense.
+The above graph can be plotted, but its pretty dense. i.e. Manually list the stems you want to keep.
-We remove all nodes except for the keyword-stems.
+The line below removes all nodes except for the keyword-stems.

 ```python
 g.remove_nodes_from([n for n in g if n not in set(['safe', 'design', 'requir','oper','appropri','process','secur','site'])])